 Some people seem to benefit from the use of ice or heat.
 Their use, although not proven effective, is not considered to be harmful.
 Take care: Do not use a heating pad on "high" or place ice directly on the skin.

 Most experts agree that prolonged bed rest is associated with a longer recovery period.
 Further, people on bed rest are more likely to develop depression, blood clots in the legs, and decreased muscle tone.
 Very few experts recommend more than a 48-hour period of decreased activity or bed rest.
-In other words, get up and get moving to the extent you can.
+In other words, get up and get moving to the extent you can unless your doctor tells you otherwise.